fernandogaol/gtpro-server/README.md

 ## Summary

-GTPro is a project management application that allows users to keep track of their personal and work to-do lists and projects.
-When logged in, a user can start creating projects in his/her board in order to keep track of his/her to-do lists.
-Each project gives the user the ability to create lists and to add cards to each list accordingly.
+GTPro is a project management application that allows people to keep track of their personal and work to-do lists and projects.
+When logged in, one can start creating projects in his/her board in order to keep track of his/her to-do lists.
+Each project gives peoepl the ability to create lists and to add cards to each list accordingly.

 ## Technology Stack